ton-community/ton-docs/docs/develop/howto/wallets.md

 * Make sure your wallet is downloaded from https://ton.org/wallets.

-* In the wallet settings in the config URL enter https://ton.org/global-config-archive.json and **mainnet** in the blockchain ID.
+* In the wallet settings, in the config URL, enter https://ton.org/global-config-archive.json and **mainnet** in the blockchain ID.
 Apply settings.

-* After successfully synchronizing the wallet, enter the settings in the configuration https://ton.org/global-config-wallet.json once again.
+* After successfully synchronizing the wallet, enter the settings in the configuration at https://ton.org/global-config-wallet.json once again.